Frequently Asked Questions

 In North America, artificial eyes are fabricated from a medical grade plastic material called Polymethyl Methacrylate (PMMA), more commonly known as acrylic.

-Yes, there are glass eyes still made, but these are mainly produced in some European countries.
+Yes, there are glass eyes still made, but these are only produced in a few European countries.
 Glass eyes are a hollow 'blown' type of prosthesis, and are very fragile and are not available in North America.

 After the initial fitting of the prosthesis, you will need at least one appointment a month later to assess that the fit is still accurate.

 It is also necessary for you to return to see your ocularist on an annual basis to have the prosthesis repolished.
 This enables the protein deposits to be removed and to restore its lustre/shine.
 This appointment also provides an opportunity to make any adjustments and to provide you with the best possible appearance, comfort and evaluation of the health and condition of your socket.

 No!
 The prosthesis should be removed every one or two months and cleaned to remove any protein deposits that may have accumulated on its surface.
 If you have been fitted with a scleral shell, this should be removed each night.
 See Care & Hygiene

-Generally, most adult patients will require their prosthesis to be replaced every five to seven years, with the exception of the initial prosthesis following the original surgical removal of your eye.
-During the first one to two years following this surgery, the socket settles the most causing socket changes.
-This may necessitate a new prosthesis to be fabricated to optimize your cosmetic result.
+Generally, most adult patients will require their prosthesis to be replaced every five to seven years, with the exception of the initial prosthesis.
+During the first one to two years following the surgical removal of your eye, the socket settles the most resulting in socket changes.
+This may necessitate a new prosthesis to be fabricated to optimize the fit, comfort and cosmetic result.
 Children require a replacement ocular prosthesis approximately every two to three years due to their rapid growth.

-Over a period of time, changes take place in the socket shape, particularly with children, creating a poorly fitting prosthesis.
+Over a period of time, changes take place in the socket shape creating a poorly fitting prosthesis.
 Therefore, the position of the eyelids may appear different to the 'good' side.
 There may also be reduced movement to the prosthesis.
 An older prosthesis may absorb secretions from the socket and cause a continual discharge and irritation.